open-horizon/examples/edge/doc/Container-Registries.md

 **Note:** not all of this functionality is in wiotp prod yet, so you can only do this in our bluehorizon hybrid environment at the moment.
 See [these instructions](https://docs.google.com/document/d/1_dIH79AKo_ngzbW9teE_x0sRfc8wpfikBqHugQQjKME/edit#heading=h.e9qakpsaxtok) for setting that up.

 ### Install and Use the IBM Cloud CLI Tool on x86 (Including Mac)
 Begin by installing the IBM Cloud CLI (this must be done on an x86 host).
-Instructions are available at the link below for Linux, MacOS, and Windows hosts: [https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html)
+Instructions are available at the link below for Linux, MacOS, and Windows hosts: [https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html)  Homebrew for MacOS shortcut: `brew install homebrew/cask/ibm-cloud-cli`

 ### Login To IBM Cloud
 Use the IBM Cloud CLI bx command login: